 Rod Paterson sets a traditional Scots language Robert Burns poem to music.

-Ulster-Scots pipe band Field Marshal Montgomery are nine times world champions.
+Ulster-Scots pipe band Field Marshal Montgomery are ten times world champions.
 Here, they perform at the European championships in Belfast.

 The 2nd South Carolina String Band play Dixie's Land.

 'Bonnie Wood Green' tells the story of a Co.
 Antrim soldier going off to fight in WWI and leaving his true love behind.
 This version by the Ulster Scots Folk Orchestra.

 'I'll Fly Away' is a southern gospel song very popular with the Scots-Irish and is sung here by Scots-Irish legend Johnny Cash.